Achaemenid architecture: Ka'ba-ye Zartosht

 Curiously the design although unique, is not the only one of its kind.
-Located not far away from the Cube of Zoroaster, there exists in Pasargadae, even to date, remnants of a structure that is very similar in its square shape and design to the "Cube of Zoroaster", called "Zendan-i-Suleiman."
-The name "Zendan-i-Suleiman," is a compound word composed of the words, "Zendan" which is Persian for "jail", and "Suleiman" which is a local Persian dialect name of the King Solomon, translating to "Jail of Solomon."
-Structurally both "Jail of Solomon" and "Cube of Zoroaster" have the same cubic shape, and even resemble each other in the most minute of details, including facade, and dimensions.
-The name "Jail of Solomon" is of course a misnomer since Solomon never did erect this structure.
-The term must have come as a result of a Persian tactic advised by local Persians, to protect both Cyrus the Great's tomb, and the surrounding structures including this temple, from invading Arabs' destruction, by calling the mausoleum, the "tomb of Solomon's mother" and the temple in Pasargadae, the "Jail of Solomon."
+Located not far away from the Cube of Zoroaster, there exists in Pasargadae, even to date, remnants of a structure that is very similar in its square shape and design to the "Cube of Zoroaster", called "Zendan-e Soleyman."
+The name "Zendan-e Soleyman," is a compound word composed of the words, "Zendan" which is Persian for "jail", and "Soleyman" which is a local Persian dialect name of the King Solomon, translating to "Prison of Solomon."
+Structurally both "Prison of Solomon" and "Cube of Zoroaster" have the same cubic shape, and even resemble each other in the most minute of details, including facade, and dimensions.
+The name "Prison of Solomon" is of course a misnomer since Solomon never did erect this structure.
+The term must have come as a result of a Persian tactic advised by local Persians, to protect both Cyrus the Great's tomb, and the surrounding structures including this temple, from invading Arabs' destruction, by calling the mausoleum, the "tomb of Solomon's mother" and the temple in Pasargadae, the "Prison of Solomon."

-Just like the "Cube of Zoroaster", the function of the "Solomon's Jail" is not well understood.
+Just like the "Cube of Zoroaster", the function of the "Solomon's prison" is not well understood.
 There are theories about the structures being used as a depository of objects of dynastic or religious importance as well as theories of it being a temple of fire.
-It should also be noted, that the structures as they exist today are not simply the work of the Achaemenid architects and have been modified, and improved by the Sassanids, who also used them for their festive, and political needs.
+It should also be noted, that the structures as they exist today are not simply the work of the Achaemenid architects and have been modified, and improved by the Sasanians, who also used them for their festive, and political needs.